Skip to product information

 Cricket had been invented and was pursued with zeal.
 The history of cricket dates back to England in 1550, where there is evidence of the game being played in Guildford, Surrey.

 England remains the centre of one of the world’s biggest tennis tournaments.
-Wimbleton is the oldest and most famous of all the grand slam tennis events and is played in June when the weather is supposed to be at its best.
+Wimbledon is the oldest and most famous of all the grand slam tennis events and is played in June when the weather is supposed to be at its best.
 A Wimbledon tradition is that spectators eat strawberries and cream while they watch the matches

 An early version of tennis was played during the Tudor times.
 It was imported from France but was very expensive so only the rich played.
 The racket frames were made of wood and the strings of cow gut.
 The balls were made of fabric scraps and string.
 From tennis, a form of badminton evolved and was called a shuttlecock